 For accounting purposes, appropriations are recognized as a financing source (appropriations used) at the time goods and services are received.
 Periodically during the FY, appropriations recognized are reduced by the amount of assessed fees collected during the FY to the extent of new budget authority for the year.
-Collections that exceed 90 percent of the NRC's appropriation, excluding amounts appropriated for Waste Incidental to Reprocessing, generic homeland security, and IG services for the DNFSB, are held to offset subsequent years' appropriations.
+Collections that exceed 90 percent of the NRC's appropriation, excluding amounts appropriated for Waste Incidental to Reprocessing, Generic Homeland Security, Advanced Reactor Regulatory Infrastructure, International Activities, and Inspector General services for the DNFSB, are held to offset subsequent years' appropriations.
 Appropriations expended for property and equipment are recognized as expenses when the asset is consumed in operations as reflected by the depreciation and amortization expense.